jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Instructions do not refer to shape, location or size.**

-    Instructions shouldn’t rely solely on sensory characteristics, eg shape, visual location, or size.
+    Instructions shouldn’t rely solely on sensory characteristics, e.g. shape, visual location, or size.
 The instruction 'Use the button on the right' doesn’t work if you’re using a different layout.
 Will the button necessarily be in the same place?
 An instruction like 'Use the Search button on the right' identifies the button both by both name and location.

 *   **Text on a coloured background is easy to see.**